Develop Emotional Intelligence Skills – The One Skill That Transforms Every Relationship You Have

 - Pausing before responding

-These small habits form the foundation of skills for developing emotional intelligence and allow you to respond instead of react.
+These small habits form the foundation of skills for developing emotional intelligence and allow you to respond instead of reacting.

 Empathy is the bridge between understanding and connection.
 Without it, communication becomes transactional.
 With it, you create transformation.